NiclasGH/shippr/README.md

 ## Usage
 **shippr**
 ```
-shippr[EXE] [OPTIONS]
+Usage: shippr [OPTIONS] <COMMAND>

-    install [kube|helm]     Deploys kubectl or helm
+Commands:

-    cluster <CLUSTER>       Sets the current cluster [default: "."]
+  cluster <NAME>    Configures the cluster
-    check <DIR>             Performs a dry run to check that everything works [default: "."]
+  check <DIR>       Verifies that the chart can be deployed
-    deploy <DIR>            Deploys the application in the specified directory [default: "."]
+  deploy <DIR>      Deploys helm chart by its deployment file
-    cleanup <DIR>           Compares the deployed releases with the applications in the current directory.
+  cleanup <DIR>     Cleans up any releases that are deployed but not defined
-                            Undeploys if the directory doesn't contain the release. [default: "."]
+    -n <NAMESPACE>  Namespace to cleanup

-        -n, --namespace     Only cleans up a specified namespace
+  help              Print this message or the help of the given subcommand(s)

-    -y, --no-verify         Deploys/Undeploys without confirming the action
+Options:
-    -p, --profile <NAME>    Deploys in a specific profile (e.g. dev/prod etc.)
+  -v, --verbose...
+Enables verbose logging.
+[Default: ERROR logs]
   -h, --help        Print help
   -V, --version     Print version
 ```

 ## Docker